dkesada/PSOHO/README.md

 ### C++ parallelization: ‘RcppThread’ | ‘RcppParallel’ + R and Rcpp

-The ‘RcppThread’ or ‘RcppParallel’ packages seem interesting, but combining them with calls to R or Rcpp APIs (e.g. Rcpp::List) ends up in unavoidable (and unpredictable) R session crashes.
+The ‘RcppThread’ and ‘RcppParallel’ packages seem interesting, but combining them with calls to R or Rcpp APIs (e.g. Rcpp::List) ends up in unavoidable (and unpredictable) R session crashes.
 They should both be used with thread-safe data structures, and Rcpp’s ones are not.
 I also